danielholmes/pokemon-tcg-pocket-boosters/README.md

 ## Dependencies

-Use asdf to install required version of go, or otherwise see `.tool-versions` to install the required version manually.
+ 1. Use asdf to install required versions of system dependencies, or otherwise see `.tool-versions` to install them manually in their required versions.
+ 2. Setup lefthook `lefthook install`

 ## Running